 Amazing Must See Sights in the North Shore

-So now you’re well fed and ready to go sight seeing while your food digests– I don’t blame you!
-While I highly recommend the more interactive experiences that North Shore Oahu has to offer, there are some sights to be seen!
+So now you’re well fed and ready to go sight seeing while your food digests – I don’t blame you!
+While I highly recommend the more interactive experiences that North Shore Oahu has to offer, there are some sights to be seen.

 What is the North Shore most known for?
-World class Surfing!
+World-class surfing!

-But what if it’s the middle of Summer and there aren’t any waves?
+But what if it’s the middle of summer and there aren’t any waves?
 I got you covered!

 Planning to do more than just sight see or eat?
 The North Shore still has more in store for you!
 Being a tropical paradise, if you’re on the North Shore you should be in the water.
 Want to try your hand at surfing but it’s your first time or you aren’t super comfortable in the ocean?
 Then you should make your way to Pua’ena Beach Park.
 Larger waves will break really far out, but the inside (waves closer to the shore) will remain small.
 Additionally, you can rent surfboards from one of the vans parked in the parking lot– super convenient!
 I would personally choose Pua’ena over Waikiki for surfing because there will be far less of a crowd.

 If surfing isn’t you’re thing but you still want to go to the beach, Waimea Bay is a great option for all!
 The waves can be dangerous in the winter, but the water is generally calm and safe in the summer.
 There’s lots to do at Waimea, but the most popular activity for locals and visitors alike is cliff jumping off of the 30 foot rock jutting into the water.
-If 30 feet is too high for you or anyone in your group, there are lower ledges on the rock to jump off of– some of them as low as a couple of feet.
+If 30 feet is too high for you or anyone in your group, there are lower ledges on the rock to jump off of – some of them as low as a couple of feet.

-Cliff Jumping off of Waimea Bay Rock
+Cliff Jumping at Waimea Bay

 More Water Activities

 In addition to cliff jumping, you can also swim, stand up paddle board, kayak, and snorkel.
 Get there early enough in the morning (especially on a weekday) and you can try to find parking in the beach park’s parking lot.
-If the parking lot is full you can park on the street going back towards Haleiwa town.
-But if the free options are totally full, you can pay $5 cash to park at the church across the street or $10 to park at the entrance to Waimea Valley.
+If the parking lot is full you can park on the street going back towards Haleiwa Town.
+But if the free options are totally full, you can pay $5 cash to park at the church across the street or pay to park at the entrance to Waimea Valley.

-You can finish off the best day you’ve ever had by watching the nicest sunset you’ve ever seen– at, you guessed it, Sunset Beach!
+You can finish off the best day you’ve ever had by watching the nicest sunset you’ve ever seen – at, you guessed it, Sunset Beach!
 There’s a parking lot across the street with restrooms and you shouldn’t have too hard of a time finding a spot.
 Don’t forget your beach towel and some sunglasses, then sit back, relax, and reflect on everything you did while the vibrant reds, yellows, and pinks reflect off the warm, blue ocean in a magical combination… too good to be true.

 Sunset Beach at the North Shore | Photo by Daniel Ramirez